 Data Protection Law:

-The Data Protection Act 1998 and Data Protection Act 2018 and GDPR compliancy describes how organisations such as S4A must collect, handle and store personal information.
+The Data Protection Act 1998 and Data Protection Act 2018 and GDPR compliance describes how organisations such as S4A must collect, handle and store personal information.
 This Policy is to comply with both the Law and Good Practice of S4A and respect individual rights and will include: Staff, Individual Children and Families of S4A.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.
 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.